Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Empirical results

-We see similar number of deaths between the NYS and FCFS policies.
-For instance, we consider the number of deaths at a ventilator capacity of 180 ventilators.
-The average total for the number of deaths is 582.9 (CI: [582.3,583.4]) for the NYS guidelines and 585.3 (CI: [584.5,586.1]) for the FCFS guidelines.
-While the difference in the number of deaths is statistically significant (at the p$<$0.001 level), this difference is small (two to three lives, less than 0.5\% of the total 543 observed deaths over a time period when triage was never necessary).
-In Figure \ref{fig:number-of-deaths} we observe this very small difference between the two policies for various levels of ventilator capacity.
-This also holds for various levels of $p \in [0,1]$ (see Appendix \ref{app:simu-other-p}).
-It is somewhat surprising to see the NYS and FCFS guidelines performing similarly in this cohort of COVID-19 acute respiratory failure.
+We obtain estimates of the number of deaths, associated with a ventilator capacity and triage guidelines over $100$ bootstrapped data sets. \tb{In Figure \ref{fig:number-of-deaths}, we compare the number of deaths associated with various levels of ventilator capacity for different triage guidelines: our tree policies based only on SOFA, based on SOFA and age, and based on SOFA and other covariates, computed with Algorithm \ref{alg:optimize then fit} (Figure \ref{fig:tree policies optimize then fit}) and Algorithm \ref{alg:optimize and fit} (Figure \ref{fig:tree policies optimize and fit}). } For comparison purposes, we also include the performance of the NYS triage algorithm and FCFS, and we display the performance of the optimal unconstrained policy for our MDP model (which we call \textit{MDP policy}) in Figure \ref{fig:MDP policies}.
+Recall that $p$ models the likelihood of death of a patient after exclusion from ventilator treatment.
+For brevity, we only present our estimations with $p=0.99$ in the main body of the paper. \paragraph{Comparing NYS and FCFS.} We recall that the total number of deaths in our data set, i.e., with ample ventilator capacity, is 543 patients among our cohort of 807 patients (see Table \ref{tab:summary-statistics}).
+In our numerical experiments, we observe similar number of deaths between the NYS and FCFS policies (see Figure \ref{fig:number-of-deaths}).
+For instance, consider the number of deaths at a ventilator capacity of 180 ventilators.
+The average number of deaths is 582.0 (CI: [581.2,582.9]) for the NYS guidelines and 581.7 (CI: [580.5,582.9]) for the FCFS guidelines.
+In Figure \ref{fig:number-of-deaths}, we observe this very small difference between the two policies for various levels of ventilator capacity between $250$ ventilators and $180$ ventilators, \tb{and this also holds for other models for the parameter $p \in [0,1]$ (see Remark \ref{rmk:impact parameter p} and Appendix \ref{app:sensitivity-analysis-parameter-p}).} It is somewhat surprising to see the NYS and FCFS guidelines performing similarly in this cohort of COVID-19 acute respiratory failure.
 The NYS guidelines were designed prior to the COVID-19 pandemic, in part because of concerns that arose following the shortages experienced in New Orleans after Hurricane Katrina.
 Consequently, they were designed primarily for the case of ventilator shortages caused by \textit{disasters}, such as hurricanes, a Nor'easter, or mass casualty event.
 Therefore, even though the NYS guidelines is based on the SOFA score, it ignores the specifics of respiratory distress caused by COVID-19.
-For instance, this may indicate that COVID-19 natural history does not follow the 48 and 120 hours reassessment time line, with the average SOFA score at t=48h and at t=120h being somewhat similar in our patient cohort.
+For instance, this may indicate that COVID-19 natural history does not follow the 2 and 5 days reassessment time line, with the average SOFA score at $t=$2 days and at $t=$5 days being somewhat similar in our patient cohort.
 The timing of reassessment in the NYS guidelines may need to be re-examined, otherwise the NYS triage algorithm is not able to substantially outperform FCFS.